steffenbusch/caddy-basicauth-totp/README.md

 - `Username`: The username of the user (HTML escaped).
 - `Errormessage`: Any error message to be displayed.
 - `Nonce`: A nonce used for inline styles.
+- `TOTPCodeLength`: The required code length for the current user (used for input validation in the form).

 ### Session Management Explanation